Mariposa

 James Hickey,

-In addition to Mariposa Impact Partners, Mr. Hickey serves as CEO of the SEC registered business development company X1 Capital Inc. Prior to this, Mr. Hickey served as Chief Investment Strategist at Avantax, an $80B BD-RIA platform with over 3,000 advisors.
+In addition to Mariposa Community Partners, Mr. Hickey serves as CEO of the SEC registered business development company X1 Capital Inc. Prior to this, Mr. Hickey served as Chief Investment Strategist at Avantax, an $80B BD-RIA platform with over 3,000 advisors.
 Before this, Mr. Hickey oversaw the illiquid investment strategies at the $3B quant investment firm FDO Partners.

 Mr. Hickey received his MBA from the University of Pennsylvania – Wharton and his BA from Harvard University.
 Mr. Hickey is also a CFA Charterholder.